 After the persecution ended, the Church in the period of its peaceful existence (in the IV century) extended public repentance not only for falling away from the faith, but also for other crimes: idolatry, fornication, murder, and heretics.

-Along with public repentance (public), in the ancient Church there was in custom and private repentance, or the confession of sins to only one bishop or presbyter.
-It was performed at the will of the penitent and consisted in the discovery of sins and their resolution with prayer and laying on of hands.
-About private repentance speak Clement of Rome, Origen, Cyprian, and others.
-Clement of Rome exhorts not to be ashamed to confess secret sins to the abbot, so that from him, with the help of the word of God and instructions, heal.
+Along with public repentance (public), in the ancient Church there was in custom and private repentance, or confession of sins to only one bishop or presbyter.
+It was performed at the will of the penitent and consisted in the discovery of sins and the resolution of them with prayer and laying on of hands.
+About private repentance speak Clement of Rome, Origen, Cyprian, etc. Clement of Rome exhorts not to be ashamed to confess secret sins to the abbot, that from him, with the help of the word of God and instruction, heal.
 Origen says that for a sinner who wants an excuse before God, the means to acquire it and find healing is to confess his sin to the priest of God.

 The practice of public repentance continued in the Church until the end of the fourth century.
 Under the Patriarch of Constantinople Nectarius (398), the post of presbyter-confessor was abolished, and after that degrees of repentance and ceremonies were gradually abolished, accompanied by acceptance into the number of publicly repentants.
 By the end of the period of the Ecumenical Councils (VIII-IX century), the public confession finally disappears and is replaced by a secret.

-The motivation for the abolition of the public (public) confession and replacing it with a secret was that the public confession, so beneficial in ancient times, with the rigor of the mores of that time and jealousy towards piety, seemed painful for Christians of the subsequent time.
+The motivation for the abolition of public (public) confession and the replacement of its secret was that public confession, so beneficial in ancient times, with the rigor of the mores of that time and jealousy towards piety, seemed painful for Christians of the subsequent time.
 Many began to avoid it because of shame or hide their sins.
-In addition, the sins that were revealed nationwide could serve as a temptation for some feeble Christians.
+In addition, sins that were revealed in public could serve as a temptation for some feeble Christians.
 And so that the medicine for some does not turn into a pernicious poison for others, the Church, in order to avoid this danger, replaced the public confession with a secret.